 Like an old-school handheld game system, the GPi Case uses a set of three AA batteries and, in our experience, the device can go for hours on a charge.
 Though you don’t have access to GPIO pins or video out, you can swap the microSD card when you remove the cartridge section.
 The GPi Case really lives up to its potential, but keep its form factor and the limitations of the Pi Zero mean that you won’t want to play high-end games from other consoles (ex: Nintendo 64) on it.

-The Argon One Pi 4 is a stylish, but large piece of kit which measures 140mm long, 93mm wide and 31mm tall.
-It looks like a prop from Star Trek and is made with an aluminium top piece, and a plastic lower section.
+The Argon One M.2 is a stylish, but large piece of kit which measures 140mm long, 93mm wide and 40mm tall.
+It looks like a prop from Star Trek and is made with an aluminium top piece, and a plastic lower section where an M.2 SATA hard drive can be installed and connected to a USB 3 port on the Raspberry Pi 4 via a custom USB connector.
 The Pi 4 is placed sideways inside the case and a custom circuit board is used to breakout the micro HDMI and composite ports to the chassis.
 There is another custom circuit board inside the case, and this contains a small 5V cooling fan and a USB C port to power the Pi 4.
 All of the ports are located at the back, thanks to the custom circuit board and novel orientation of the Pi 4.
 There is also a power button that allows for power on and safe shutdown.

-This case provides great cooling, easy access to the GPIO and other ports.
+While testing the case for our review. we found that the case provides great cooling, easy access to the GPIO and a simple means to add reliable SATA mass storage.
 The form factor is stylish if perhaps a little too big.
-The Argon One for Pi 4 is superb, and if you need great cooling and access to the GPIO in a stylish package, this is a good choice.
+The Argon One M.2 is superb, and if you need great cooling, SATA storage and access to the GPIO in a stylish package, this is a good choice.

 The Aluminium Heatsink Case from Pimoroni comes as a two part metal kit with four hex screws, this case is super simple to assemble, requiring only that we apply the thermal pad to the CPU, then close up the case.
 It is worth investing in some thicker thermal pads or heatsink compound in order to make the best contact from the Pi to the case.